Configuration¶

 , generally your apps name.
 This

-registration is done inside the packages package/provider.py
+registration is done inside the Package Provider in the register()

 method.